 Also to make it easier getting your cheesecake off of a springform pan, whether you are moving the whole cake or just serving from it, bake the cake with the bottom of the pan in upside down so that the lip is facing down instead of up.

 I used to make cakes & pies & sell them.
 Yes, you can freeze cheesecakes.
-You must seal it well, zip lock or something like that, then freeze.
-It lasts for quite a while.

 The Cheese Cake Factory freezes theirs and they are good.

 (But my Jane's recipe is better) If you wrap in slices to freeze, you can thew a piece or two at a time.